topscoder/MoniGoMani/docs/index.md

     [here](https://github.com/Rikj000/MoniGoMani/issues)!

     Recommended Freqtrade commit: [3503fdb4](https://github.com/freqtrade/freqtrade/pull/5219/commits/3503fdb4ec31be99f433fdce039543e0911964d6)

-## Motivation

-Isn't that what we all want?
-Our money to go many?
-Well that's what this Freqtrade  Framework & Strategy hopes to do for you "easily", in any market!

 Big thank you to xmatthias and everyone who helped on MoniGoMani, Freqtrade Discord support was also really helpful, so thank you as-well!